mbxt/mmixal-fmt/README.md

 The MMIX is a hypothetical machine designed by Donald Knuth for his book series, "The Art of Computer Programming," published by Addison-Wesley.
 It is an idealized RISC-based architecture meant to be fun to work with while demonstrating how algorithms (the subject of the book series) work at the machine level.
 MMIXAL is the assembly language for the MMIX machine.

-An assembly file (.mms) gets converted into an object file (.mmo) by the assembler (the "mmixal" program).
+A source file (.mms) written in MMIXAL gets converted into an object file (.mmo) by the assembler (the "mmixal" program).
 The resulting object file can be run on the simulator (the "mmix" program), which gets wired up to standard input and output.

 More information on MMIX can be found on the [MMIX website](http://mmix.cs.hm.edu/).